worldyne/dsc-2-13-09-many-to-many-relationships-seattle-ds-career-040119/README.md

 ## Objectives

-You will learn how to:
+You will be a ble to:

 * Understand and idenitify many-to-many relationships
 * Many use of join tables for joining tables with many-to-many relationships